 Don’t get us wrong, plenty of people still write positive reviews and they can help your business make additional sales or bring in new customers.

 We trust reviews from strangers the same way that we trust recommendations from our family and friends.
 Well, for the most part.
-Studies show that as many as 85 percent of people choose a business based off of that trust.
+Studies show that as many as 85 percent of people choose a business based on that trust.

-Customers want to trust the businesses they shop at, so it only makes sense that we put so much trust in reviews.
+Customers want to trust the businesses where they choose to shop, so it only makes sense that they put so much trust in reviews.
+In fact, nearly nine out of ten consumers read reviews before making a purchase.

-If you haven't started asking your customers to leave you reviews (hopefully positive) yet, you need to start now.
-On average, your business needs about seven reviews before a customer can start trusting you.
+If you haven't started asking your customers to leave reviews (hopefully positive) yet, you need to start now.
+On average, your business needs about seven reviews before a customer can trust you.

 One of the worst feelings is being disappointed with a purchase (ever get a terrible haircut and immediately regret choosing a new stylist?).
-We feel frustrated that we wasted our money, and the process of getting a refund or some kind of compensation is exhausting.
+Naturally, consumers will be frustrated when they feel their money has been wasted, and the process of getting a refund or some kind of compensation is exhausting.

-You hate that feeling and so do your customers, so they're choosing to avoid any inconvenience by researching products and services thoroughly to make sure that they'll be completely satisfied.
+You hate that feeling and so do your customers!
+By thoroughly researching the products and services you offer, consumers are choosing to avoid any inconvenience to make sure that they'll be completely satisfied with their purchase.